Directions & Box Office

 2021-2022 Theatre Renovation

 In 2021 The Shubert Organization renovated and expanded the Theatre, refurbishing the original structure and adding a new 35-foot-wide expansion on the building's west side.
 They also added a five-story annex to the theatre.
-The project was completed in 2022 and the Cort theatre was rename to the James Earl Jones Theatre.
+The project was completed in 2022 and the Cort theatre was renamed to the James Earl Jones Theatre.

 Notable Past Productions 1912 -2000